konecnyjakub/mytester/README.md

             ["abcd", 2, ],
         ];
     }

+    public function dataProviderIterator(): iterable
+    {
+        yield ["abc", 1, ];
+        yield ["abcd", 2, ];
+        ];
     }
+}
 ```

-In the example the test method will be run 2 times, first time with parameters "abc" a 1, second time with "abcd" and 2.
+In the example both test methods will be run 2 times, first time with parameters "abc" a 1, second time with "abcd" and 2.

 If a test method with data set fails, the faulty data set is shown along the test method name.
 It is possible to name a data set so the name is shown instead of the whole data, it is done by providing a string index to the element.